Rays vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 35 hits with 10 doubles, a triple, five home runs and nine walks.
-He has driven in 23 runs with five stolen bases.
+- Reynolds has 11 doubles, a triple, five home runs, nine walks and 23 RBI (36 total hits).
+He's also swiped five bases.

-- Reynolds hopes to build on a seven-game hitting streak in this matchup.
-In his last 10 games he is hitting .353 with seven doubles, six walks and six RBI.
+- Reynolds will look for his ninth straight game with a hit in this contest.
+During his last 10 games he is batting .382 with eight doubles, six walks and six RBI.

 Reynolds Recent Games